FredrikAppelros/coffee-adventure/chapters/02-variables.coffee.md

     x /= 4
     x %= 5

-The case where you simply increment or decrement x numeric variable is so common that there exists even more concise shorthands for that.
+The case where you simply increment or decrement a numeric variable is so common that there exists even more concise shorthands for that.

     ++x
     --x

+You can also write it the other way around, if you want the value returned to be the original value, instead of the modified one.

+    x++
+    x--

 To see the value that is currently stored in a variable, you can create a statement that consist of just the variable name.